Matcha Recipes

 Common Mistakes

-• Not whisking enough—leads to clumps.
+• Not whisking enough (leads to clumps)

-What to Serve Wit
+What to Serve With

-• Toast with almond butter and honey.
+• Toast with almond butter and honey

-Step 1: Sift and whisk matcha
+Step 1: Whisk the matcha

 Step 2: Heat milk and cinnamon